shurrey/Blackboard-docsSite/learn/b2/advanced/dynamic-rendering-with-template-variables.md

 ---
 layout: post
 title: "Dynamic Rendering with Template Variables"
-purple-text-title: "Dynamic Rendering with Template Variables"
 categories: Learn b2
 id: learn-b2-advced-dynamic-render
 author: Scott Hurrey
 ---

+# Dynamic Rendering with Template Variables

 Template variables allow for integration with other systems by exposing information about the user's context in a way that makes creating URLs to pass information to these systems easy.